 Some people thrive in a cluttered workspace and some don’t.
 If you work your best in an organized environment, it’s time to cleanse your surroundings.
 Clear off your desk and move that huge stack of papers out of sight.
 Give yourself the ideal environment for creativity to thrive.

 If you do your best work surrounded by organized chaos (okay, maybe just chaos), organize your space for optimal performance.
 Get your sticky notes ready, spread out your papers, and get ready to let the creative ideas fly!

 4. Look for Inspiration

 Sometimes, our brains need a little kickstart to activate creative thinking.
 There’s no shame in browsing the web or your favorite magazine for some inspiration.
-You can even try scrolling through your favorite Pinterest board.
+You can even try reading an article about a unique culture and their practices or scrolling through your favorite Pinterest board.

 Need some event design inspiration?
 Take a walk through a unique clothing store or home boutique to get your brain thinking about patterns, color, and design.
 You never know where inspiration will strike.

 5. Step Away